Bitta Apps

 A subscriber can run again because a process is retried, an integration replays work, or another code path publishes the same business event.
 If it creates a queue entry, notification, or integration record, protect that side effect with a durable key or existence check.
 Use a record identifier such as SystemId plus the operation type rather than a display number that may be changed or reused.

-The final booleans in EventSubscriber control what happens when the session lacks the subscriber codeunit's license or permission.
-When false, execution stops with an error; when true, Business Central skips the subscriber and continues.
+The final two booleans in EventSubscriber are SkipOnMissingLicense and SkipOnMissingPermission.
+They control what happens when the session lacks the subscriber codeunit's license or permission.
+Microsoft documents that true skips the subscriber call and continues with the next subscriber, while the default false raises an error instead.
 Do not set both to true merely to avoid deployment errors.
 Skipping a critical compliance or accounting rule could be worse than stopping the transaction.

 Some events expose an IsHandled pattern that lets a subscriber replace standard behavior.
 It is powerful but creates a one-subscriber-wins contract and can conflict with other extensions.
 Prefer additive events when possible.
 When replacement is necessary, document which standard behavior is bypassed, test coexistence with installed apps, and fail clearly when assumptions are not met.